The Bertrand family

 Controlled humidity

 Humidity also plays a role in the preservation of rosé wine, especially if the bottles are sealed with cork.
-An environment that is too dry can dry out the cork, allowing air to enter the bottle.
-Conversely, too high humidity can encourage mold growth.
-Ideally, humidity should be kept around 70%.
+An environment that is too dry can dry out the cork, allowing air to penetrate the bottle.
+Conversely, too high humidity can promote mold growth.
+Ideally, humidity should be maintained around 70%.

 Storing rosé wine after opening

-Once you open a bottle of rosé wine, the shelf life changes.
-Opened rosé wine begins to oxidize as soon as it comes into contact with air, which can alter its taste.
+Once you open a bottle of rosé wine, the shelf life changes. rosé wine Opened wine begins to oxidize as soon as it comes into contact with air, which can alter its taste.

 Using a hermetic cap

-After opening a bottle of rosé wine, it is essential to reseal it properly to limit exposure to air.
-An airtight stopper or vacuum pump can help remove air from the bottle, extending the shelf life of the wine.
+After opening a bottle of rosé wine, it is essential to close it properly to limit exposure to air.
+A tight-fitting stopper or vacuum pump can help remove air from the bottle, extending the wine's shelf life.

 Storage in the refrigerator

-Once the bottle is opened, store the rosé wine in the refrigerator.
-The cold slows down the oxidation process, which helps extend the life of the wine.
+Once opened, store rosé wine in the refrigerator.
+The cold slows the oxidation process, which helps extend the wine's lifespan.
 However, even with these precautions, it is recommended to consume opened rosé wine within three to five days of opening to fully appreciate its aromas and flavors.

 Some mistakes to avoid